PDXNode/pdxnode/2015-apr/lightning-dynapack.md

 I was trying to bootstrap a nonprofit startup (maybe I still am), but am now on the job hunt.
-I use Node.js for everything web; it seems silly to write code twice for the server and the browser the goal is to render HTML!
+I use Node.js for everything web; it seems silly to write code twice for the server and the browser if the goal is to render HTML!